Thermal-Equilibrium/homeostasis-FTC/README.md

 # homeostasis-FTC

-A library to go along with https://www.ctrlaltftc.com
+A First Tech Challenge Controls library to go along with https://www.ctrlaltftc.com